Tom Bass (sculptor)

-Thomas Dwyer Bass, (6 June 1916 – 26 February 2010) was a renowned Australian sculptor.
+Thomas Dwyer Bass, (6 June 1916 – 26 February 2010) was an Australian sculptor.
 Born in Lithgow, New South Wales, he studied at the Dattilo Rubbo Art School and the National Art School.
 Bass served in the Second Australian Imperial Force during the Second World War, rising to the rank of sergeant.
 He established the Tom Bass Sculpture School in Sydney in 1974.
 In 1988, he was made a Member of the Order of Australia (AM) for services to sculpture.
 In 2009, he was admitted to the degree of Doctor of Visual Arts (honoris causa) at the University of Sydney.

 A retrospective of his work, spanning 60 years, was exhibited at the Sydney Opera House between 9 November and 17 December 2006.

+Bass was interviewed in 1965 about his life and sculpture works by Hazel de Berg.
+This can be found at the National Library of Australia.

 Totem maker

-After graduating from the National Art School, Bass developed his philosophy of working as a sculptor as being the maker of totemic forms and emblems, that is, work expressing ideas of particular significance to communities or to society at large.
-Examples of his work include The Trial of Socrates and The Idea of a University at Wilson Hall, Melbourne University; The Falconer on Main Building at University of New South Wales, representing the conflict between beauty and the intellect; the winged figure of Ethos in Civic Square, Canberra, representing the spirit of the community, and the Lintel sculpture at the National Library, Canberra, representing the idea of Library.
-Over a twenty-five-year period this remained virtually the single focus of his work as he became the most sought after public sculptor in Australia.
-He is represented all over Australia and also overseas.
+After graduating from the National Art School, Bass developed his philosophy of working as a sculptor as being the maker of totemic forms and emblems, described as work expressing ideas of particular significance to communities or to society at large.
+Examples of his work include The Trial of Socrates and The Idea of a University at Wilson Hall, Melbourne University; The Falconer on Main Building at University of New South Wales; the winged figure of Ethos in Civic Square, Canberra; and the Lintel sculpture at the National Library, Canberra.
+He focused on this subject for roughly 25 years.

 Contribution to art in Australia

-While engaged with his public sculptures, Bass remained largely on the periphery of the evolving art scene in post-Second World War Australia.
-His contribution to art often went unacknowledged as the focus for artists evolved around the ever growing gallery and art market scene.
-Art as commodity was never Bass's reason for making sculpture. in critic John McDonald's 2010 estimation, during the 50s and 60s Bass was "the only Australian sculptor who understood the importance of bringing art to the widest possible audience. ...With every major commission Bass aimed to push the boundaries of public taste, giving his audience a lesson in the visual language of modernism."
+In critic John McDonald's 2010 estimation, during the 50s and 60s Bass was "the only Australian sculptor who understood the importance of bringing art to the widest possible audience. ...With every major commission Bass aimed to push the boundaries of public taste, giving his audience a lesson in the visual language of modernism."